firestoned/firestone/README.md

   items:
     type: object
     properties:
+      # embeded person
+      person:
+        description: This is a person object that lives at this address.
+        schema:
+          $ref: "person.yaml#/schema"
       addrtype:
         description: The address type, e.g. work or home
         type: string
+        # Don't expose this attribute in the URL/specification
+        # expose: false
         enum:
           - work
           - home